Here are ten ways that marketing automation can help other areas of your business at the same time as it improves marketing quality and efficiency.

 - Register your number with the “National Do Not Call Registry” —Register here to eliminate your number from commercial companies’ calling lists.
 Keep in mind this will only stop legit commercial calls and not scammers.

 - Use third-party apps — Apps offer custom protection from robocalls.
 While there are free options available for your iPhone, opt for a premium provider if you want real protection.

 - Use a virtual phone system for business — VoIP offers some of the best protection against robocalls for business purposes.
 The technology is extremely effective: since robocalls aren’t ‘real calls’ but automated messages meant to sound like humans, they need a straightforward path to get to you.
 With a VoIP phone system, you can set up free features like auto-attendant and call menus (fully iOS compatible).
 Since your non-human callers can’t “press a number” to reach a person in your company, they’ll automatically drop the call.
 Not only will this stop robocalls, but it will also give your business an effective credibility boost.

-While iOS 13 has lots of terrific features that you’ll have fun unraveling all by yourself, the anti-robocall feature “Silence Unknown Callers” isn’t a one-size-fits-all kind of deal.
+While iOS 13 has lots of terrific features that you’ll have fun unraveling all by yourself, “Silence Unknown Callers” isn’t a one-size-fits-all kind of deal.

-If you’re a freelancer or entrepreneur, look into these better ways to stop robocalls, developed with care for your business needs.
+If you’re a freelancer or entrepreneur, look into these better ways to stop robocalls on iPhone, developed with care for your business needs.